sedos-project/organization/docs/faq.md

         **Question:** Can I simply enter 'investment_cost': {'Bibtex X', 'Bibtex Y', 'Bibtex Z'} in the "source" column to achieve an assignment to the values [600, 700, 500-800]?

-        **Answer:** Specify a dict in the source column with a list as value: {'investment_costs': ['Bibtex X', 'Bibtex Y', 'Bibtex Z']} in the order of related data points.
+        **Answer:** Specify a dict in the source column with a list as value: {'investment_costs': 'Bibtex X, Bibtex Y, Bibtex Z'} in the order of related data points.

 1. ??? note "Where is the difference between column type "float" and "float array"?"